LucaLumetti/CVProject/README.md

 - [x] Give the possibility to resume a training using the saved model as
 - [x] Give the option to transform images to 512x512 and 256x256 before training starting point
+- [x] Test FID metrics because we need a dataset of generated image